martinpihrt/OSPy-plugins/plugins/weather_dashboard/README.md

 Each value is configured as one gauge.
 The dashboard can show gauges as round canvas meters or as simple text values.

 The plug-in includes a manifest declaring access to OSPy sensors and other plug-in readings, uses the shared OSPy lifecycle, and reports configured gauges, refreshes and unavailable values through the Diagnostics health interface.
+Its mobile API exposes the same canvas/text mode, current values, scale, ticks and colored limits used by the web dashboard so native clients can reproduce the configured presentation.

+## Mobile application

+Open Plug-ins and expand Weather Dashboard operating data in the OSPy mobile application.
+Canvas mode displays every enabled gauge as a native radial meter below the previous one and applies its configured minimum, maximum, tick labels and red, blue and green ranges.
+Text mode displays the same live values and units using the configured text size.
+The expanded panel refreshes automatically while it remains open, and pulling down on the Plug-ins page reloads the complete plug-in list.

 Plugin setup